abdullahcayde/cfa_binance/README.md

 # 3. Setup:
 ## Step 1: Cloning Github Repo
-To get started with our dashboard, you need to clone our Github repository to your local machine.
+To get started with our application, you need to clone our Github repository to your local machine.
 Open your terminal and run the command:

   ```
   git clone https://github.com/abdullahcayde/cfa_binance.git